KamasamaK/vscode-cflint/README.md

 - Manually run CFLint on currently active file

-- Create '.cflintrc' file in the root of the workspace
+- Create '.cflintrc' file in the root of the current working directory

-- Open '.cflintrc' file in the root of the workspace
+- Open '.cflintrc' file in the root of the current working directory

 - Create '.cflintrc' file in the current working directory